 The study also found out that teachers have problems because learners themselves have serious problems of short attention span, lack of concentration, memory and recall and absenteeism.
 This puts into dis-array major efforts by teachers in trying to make meaningful advancement in helping children.
-The learning problems by such learners makes it difficult also for teachers to carry out many programmes as they have to first correct the problems by putting in place corrective procedures such as dealing with memory recall, attention deficit,
+The learning problems by such learners makes it difficult also for teachers to carry out many programmes as they have to first correct the problems by putting in place corrective procedures such as dealing with memory recall, attention deficit, concentration problems be addressed first before meaningful teaching can be done.
 It was seen from the findings that some teachers as a method of intervention preferred use of the Cain to enforce lessons.
-The researcher does not agree with this for obvious reasons that it does not serve any purpose except as a punishment for not grasping facts taught.
+The researcher does not agree with this for obvious reasons, that it does not serve any purpose except as a punishment for not grasping facts taught.
 It is antisocial .The researcher agrees with other intervention strategies from the findings such as use of relevant resources and unit facts teaching.
-This is also recommended by Ndurumo (1993) who elaborates on task analysis method where a task is carried out in units till the whole task is completed.
-The findings of the study also suggest that as a measure before planning intervention teachers should understand learner's problems first.
+This is also recommended by Ndurumo (1993) w ho elaborates on task analysis method where a task is carried out in units till the whole task completed.
+The findings of the study also suggests that as a measure before planning intervention teachers should understand learner's problems first.
 This is backed by Erkwall (1989) who opinions that learners may have many problems such as those of understanding concepts, in languages exercises or Mathematics, hearing or sight, which may hinder efforts made by teachers in planned instructions.